You will perform the following tasks when you use the Greenplum Streaming Server (GPSS) to load data into a VMware Tanzu Greenplum table:

 By default, gpsscli load loads all available data and then waits indefinitely for new messages to load.
 In the case of user interrupt or exit, the GPSS job remains in the Running state.
 You must explicitly stop the job with gpsscli stop when running in this mode.

-When you provide the --quit-at-eof option to the command, the utility exits after it reads all published data, writes the data to VMware Greenplum, and stops the job.
+When you provide the --quit-at-eof option to the command, the utility exits after it reads all published data, writes the data to Tanzu Greenplum, and stops the job.
 The GPSS job is in the Success or Error state when the command returns.

 Similar to the gpsscli submit command, gpsscli load takes as input an optional name and a YAML-format configuration file that defines the load properties: